-At the beginning of the summer of 2019, CLCD will host students to work on research relating to developmental disabilities in Ghana.
+At the beginning of the summer of 2019, CLCD hosted students to work on research relating to developmental disabilities in Ghana.

 CLCD's 2019 Intern Cohort

 Devin Diggs will be a sophomore at the University of Notre Dame during the 2019-2020 school year.
 He is majoring in Neuroscience & Behavior and plans to minor in Data Science.
 Devin is a member of the Hesburgh-Yusko Scholars Program, a comprehensive merit scholarship that provides summer enrichment funding for students to have internship, service, and research opportunities.
 On campus, he is the Sophomore Class Vice President, a volunteer at the Early Childhood Development Center, and plans on researching resilience in mothers and children after domestic violence exposure.

 Lauren Wolanin, a junior at Oakland University studying Health Sciences with a nutrition concentration.
 I work for University Housing as a Resident Assistant for freshman.
 I plan to get my masters and proper certification to go on to become a Registered Dietician.
 My long-term career goal is to work in an in-patient eating disorder clinic with adolescents!
 In my free time I volunteer at various on campus events, provide care for children in foster care, and plan events for my residents.
 I had the opportunity to visit Dine, Haiti two years ago and I developed a passion for global health.
 I hope to use my knowledge effectively and learn more about global health!